A Gala Night of Hope

 We are so proud of what we have accomplished together, including the Gala.
 We can’t be successful in this work alone.

-On behalf of all of the staff of MWL, I want to thank all who attended and supported us in this new endeavor.
+On behalf of all of the staff of MWL, I want to thank all who attended and supported us in this new endeavour.
 We could not have accomplished it without you.

 Gala Night 2019 is just around the corner and we can’t wait to share more with you in the coming months.